qmhc/vite-plugin-dts/README.md

   /**
    * Specify the log level of plugin
    *
-   * By Default it base on 'logLevel' option of your vite config */ logLevel?: LogLevel
+   * Defaults to base 'logLevel' property of your vite config */ logLevel?: LogLevel